Nagaraja02/Profile/README.md

 - 👀 I’m interested in learning Python coding, SQL, and other AI-related tools.
 - 🌱 I’m currently learning a Data Science & AI Program @ Rooman Technology in Bangalore.
 - 💞️ I’m looking to collaborate With Machine Learning & Generative AI Working Professionals.
-- 📫 How to reach me ...
+- 📫 You can reach me via My email_id - nagaraj.h.2sg@gmail.com

 <!---
 Nagaraja02/Profile is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.